No Child Left Inside Grant Program

 Location of project: Washington

-The Washington State Legislature created the No Child Left Inside grant program to provide under-served students with quality opportunities to experience the natural world.
+The Washington State Legislature created the No Child Left Inside grant program to provide under-served youth with quality opportunities to experience the natural world.

 You can learn more about this opportunity by visiting the funder's website.